-For example, new moms can simply purchase baby strollers designed for running and go for walks or light-jogs with their newborn for some additional fresh air and exercise.
+For example, new moms can purchase baby strollers designed for running, walking, or light jogging to use with their newborns for additional fresh air and exercise.

-If you are particularly busy, you can do a house cleaning workout to get your house in order and burn calories!
+If you are especially busy, you can do a house cleaning workout to get your house in order and burn calories!

 Additionally, you can find postpartum workouts here.

-Especially for breastfeeding moms, it is important to focus on the quality of foods and the amount of nutrients you are getting through your diet.
+Especially for breastfeeding moms, it is important to focus on the quality of foods and the number of nutrients you get through your diet.

 Choose nutrient-dense foods which provide adequate carbohydrates, protein, and unsaturated fats, while also providing a variety of vitamins and minerals.